What's new in Tableau Mobile

 If you use multiple sites in your Tableau Server installation, you can configure each site to use a separate SAML identity provider (IdP).
 For more information, see SAML in Tableau Server Help.

 Support for Android phones

 Tableau Mobile supports phones that run Android 4.4 (KitKat) or later.

 Customize the sign-in experience

 If you use a mobile device management (MDM) tool like AirWatch, you can apply unique sign-in options such as limiting accessible servers.
-For details, see Customize Tableau Mobile for your organization (iOS).
+For details, see Deploy Tableau Mobile with mobile device or application management.

 Added in 9.3

 Automatically refresh snapshots